EXCLUSIVE-Yandex NV could sell all Russian assets in one go

 A third source said this scenario would see Yandex NV make a clean break with Russia.
 Sources explained that buyers may not end up acquiring 100% of the assets, with Yandex management and other Russian investors possibly in line for stakes.

-One of the people estimated the total value of the deal at 560 billion roubles ($6.18 billion), once accounting for a 50% discount that the Kremlin demands for foreign asset sales.
+One of the people estimated the total value of the deal at 560 billion roubles ($6.18 billion), after accounting for a 50% discount that the Kremlin demands for foreign asset sales.

 Another person said the transaction would be around $5 billion.